ningweinw/iengage/project-files/case-study/Data and AI/AI Services for Retail Operations.md

 RetailCo has identified several areas for improvement:

 1. **Enhanced Customer Experience:** Personalizing customer interactions both online and in-store.
    * Virtual Try-On Feature: Implementing a virtual try-on feature for their e-commerce platform.
    * **In-Store Touch Screen Assistant:** Enhancing the touch-screen assistant in retail outlets with mic input and read-aloud functionality.
    * **Digital Assistant:** Creating a digital assistant for their e-commerce platform to assist customers with order details, return policies, etc.
    * **Sentiment Analysis:** Analyzing product reviews to recommend more suitable products to customers.
    * **Image-Based Search:** Add an option in the E-commerce site, where customers can upload an image and search for similar items in the inventory.

-2. Streamline Business Operations:
+2. **Streamline Business Operations:**
    * **Customer Purchase Analysis:** Analyzing customer purchase invoices to identify patterns and draw business conclusions.
    * **Social Media Analysis:** Analyzing tweets to identify key topics being discussed about RetailCo.

-3. **Business Expansion and Compliance**
+3. **Business Expansion and Compliance:**
    * Age Verification: RetailCo plans to expand its business by adding a liquor section in their retail outlets.
 To ensure minors cannot order liquor through the Touch-Screen Assistants, it will implement age verification for customers purchasing alcohol.
 </div>

 <style>
 .fixed-buttons {
   position: fixed;
   top: 0;
   width: 100%;